jomhoff/Synk/README.md

 # Synk - Rapid synteny plotting tool using [Compleasm](https://github.com/huangnengCSU/compleasm) outputs
 ![Synk logo](https://github.com/user-attachments/assets/e3af80d2-1236-4655-88d8-c4b27855fba0)

+Synk is a tool to plot synteny using BUSCO genes.
+With BUSCO genes, synteny is plotted rapidly and avoids the issue of mapping paralogs, sinch BUSCO genes are conserved, single copy orthologs.
+This makes Synk an effective tool for analysing synteny between distantly related species.

 ## Installation
 Synk is a python script.
 Download it!
 ```